-Before I talk about how I'm interpreting the data, let me say a few words about my background and perspective.
+Before I talk about the data, let me say a few words about my background and perspective.
 I joined the Richmond Fed almost two years ago after a 30-year career in consulting at McKinsey, where I had roles including chief financial officer and leading our offices in the South.
 I've spent my professional life helping firms make decisions about hiring, compensation and prices, and I've made a lot of those decisions myself.
 So I hope I'm bringing a different perspective to the FOMC.
 My colleagues on the committee are some of the most talented macroeconomists, bankers, academics and financial regulators in the country.
 But as the only committee member coming from management, I approach things differently.

-So how do I take a policy look at the national economy?
-First, I ask where we are today: My answer is that the economy remains healthy.
+So what am I seeing?
+Overall, I believe the economy remains healthy.
 GDP growth was 1.9 percent in the third quarter.
 It has averaged 2.3 percent year to date, which is above the trend of around 2 percent you'd estimate from the sum of population and productivity growth.

 That growth is being strongly supported by consumers.
 Households are spending, and that's important because consumer spending accounts for nearly 70 percent of GDP.
+Housing demand has rebounded over the past several months, and auto spending has continued to be strong.
+Both of these are reliable indicators of the strength of consumer mindsets.
 And even with some recent drops, consumer confidence is near all-time highs.

 What's behind that confidence?
 Primarily, it's the strength of the labor market.
 The unemployment rate is near a 50-year low, at just 3.6 percent in October.
 In fact, there are roughly 1 million more job openings than there are people looking for work; and there have been more jobs than job seekers since March of last year, the first time that's happened in the 20-year history of this data series.
+Initial claims for unemployment insurance, a rough measure of layoffs, are as low as they've been since the late 1960s in absolute numbers, despite population growth.
 And wages are increasing while inflation remains muted.
 In October, wages were up 3 percent over the year before, while inflation has been running around 1.7 percent, just under our 2 percent target.
-The resulting increase in real wages matters.
+These increases in real wages matter.

 Although job growth has slowed some, which you'd expect to see as we near trend and markets tighten, we're still averaging nearly 170,000 new jobs per month this year.
-That's still above "breakeven"-the Atlanta Fed estimates we need 107,000 jobs per month to maintain 3.6 percent unemployment with current population growth.
+That's above "breakeven"-the Atlanta Fed estimates we need 107,000 jobs per month to maintain current unemployment levels.
 So, the economy remains sound.